Crime and disorder

 Consequently, this duty is integrated across the Parish Council's budget allocations, and it applies to all areas of involvement.
 For example, how the Council comments on proposed designs in planning applications, and the daily management of the children's play area.

 The Parish Council has discretionary power to spend money on crime prevention measures under Section 3 of the Local Government and Rating Act (1997).
-The installation of CCTV in 2021 is an example of this in practice.
+The installation of a high quality CCTV system in 2021 is an example of this in practice.

 The Parish Council also has the power to light roads and public places under Section 3 of the Parish Councils Act (1957), section 3 and under Section 301 of the Highways Act (1980).
-For example the LED lighting upgrade in 2021 around the children's play area improves security and safety.
+For example in 2021 the LED lighting upgrade around the children's play area has improved security and safety.